 We don't spend a lot of time discussing extra attachments with most floor pumps; the majority of these pumps come with a needle attachment (for sports balls) and a cone attachment (for pool toys).
 If a pump doesn't include them, you can pick them up for less than $5 online.
-However, the Gem earns a special mention as it does a great job providing a storage space for these attachments in a hidden compartment inside of the handle.
-If you don't need them, they'll never be in your way, if you do you'll always know where they are.
+However, the Gem earns a special mention as it does a great job providing storage space for these attachments in a hidden compartment inside of the handle.
+If you don't need them, they'll never be in your way; if you do, you'll always know where they are.

 Inflation speed is a difficult factor to describe with this pump and its unique HV/HP switch, but ultimately, we found that a smart use of both the high volume and high-pressure settings can offer excellent results in this area.

-There can be some minor air loss when connecting or disconnecting this type of pump head, though we didn't have any significant problems making it work with this model, and the 1-2 PSI differences we detected tended to be over the intended pressure rather than under, so this didn't seem to be an issue for the Gem.
+There can be some minor air loss when connecting or disconnecting this type of pump head, though we didn't have any significant problems, and the 1-2psi differences we detected tended to be over the intended pressure rather than under, so this didn't seem to be a major issue overall.

 At 3.5" across, the gauge on the Gem is one of the largest around, and it is cleverly designed to wrap around the barrel of the pump, helping with stability.
 It features white numbering on a black background with a light gray needle.
 PSI numbers are labeled every 20psi, with hash marks every 5psi.
 These small hash marks can be challenging to make out while standing above the pump, however.
 It's all easy enough to read but may lack precision for measurements smaller than steps of 5psi.